ZigaVukcevicDev/k6/README.md

 > Easy explanation
 >
-> Checking if a bridge can safely handle the expected daily traffic flow over time.
+> Checking if a bridge can safely carry the daily traffic of cars and trucks over time.

 #### II.
 Key characteristics